jberet/jsr352/jberet-ui/README.md

 ### Running the App during Development

 This project uses `browser-sync` to serve the app, watch any updates and automatically refresh browser.
-Running `gulp` with default task, or `gulp start`task will start it.  `gulp start` task builds the whole app and assemble it under `/dist` directory.
+Running `gulp` with default task, or `gulp serve`task will start it.  `gulp serve` task builds the whole app and assemble it under `/dist` directory.

 Note that this command will block the terminal.
 To stop `browser-sync`, just press `Ctrl-C`.